Jim Thompson (writer): Later life and death

 In 1970, Thompson was flown to Robert Redford's Utah residence.
 Redford hired him to write a motion picture script about the life of a hobo during the Great Depression.
 Thompson was paid $10,000 for his script Bo, though it never was produced.

 Motion picture writer/director Sam Fuller expressed an interest in adapting The Getaway for the screen, and Thompson's biographer Robert Polito, in the biography Savage Art, notes that Fuller so admired the novel that he quipped, half-seriously, that he could use the novel as a shooting script.
 Eventually, Sam Peckinpah was slated to direct The Getaway.

 In many regards, The Getaway was a frustrating repeat of his earlier experience collaborating with director Stanley Kubrick on the screenplay of the movie The Killing (1956).
 Thompson wrote a script, but Steve McQueen (who was cast in the movie's lead role of Doc McCoy) rejected it as too reliant on dialogue, with not enough action.
 Though Walter Hill was given the sole script credit, Thompson insisted that much of his script ended up in the film.
 Thompson sought Writers Guild arbitration but the Guild ultimately ruled against him.
 In the end, the film was heavily bowdlerized from Thompson's original vision and as Stephen King writes, "if you have seen only the film version of The Getaway, you have no idea of the existential horrors awaiting Doc and Carol McCoy at the point where Sam Peckinpah ended the story."

 Thompson actually appeared in the movie Farewell, My Lovely (1975), starring Robert Mitchum.
 He played the character Judge Baxter Wilson Grayle.
 When Thompson's fortunes were fading, he made the acquaintance of writer Harlan Ellison who had long admired Thompson's books.
 Though Thompson still drank heavily (preferring to meet at the famed writer's haunt, the Musso & Frank Grill) and Ellison was a teetotaler (preferring fast food restaurants), they often met for meals and conversation.

 Though Thompson's books were falling out of print in the United States, the French had discovered his works.
 Though they were not runaway bestsellers in France, his books did sell well enough in that country to keep a trickle of royalties flowing towards Thompson.
 Incidentally, Polito also debunks the myth that Thompson was not paid well for his works: Thompson's pay, he notes, was roughly in line with what writers of similar works received during that era.

 Thompson died in Los Angeles, aged 70, after a series of strokes aggravated by his long-term alcoholism.
 He refused to eat for some time before his death, and this self-inflicted starvation contributed greatly to his demise.
 At the time of his death, none of his novels were in print in his home country.

-Thompson's papers from 1955-1958, including typescripts and original drafts of about a dozen novels, are archived at UCLA's Charles E. Young Research Library.
+Thompson's papers from 1955 to 1958, including typescripts and original drafts of about a dozen novels, are archived at UCLA's Charles E. Young Research Library.